 Paleokastritsa is known for its beautiful scenery and there are several small beaches around the coast, many of which are only accessed by sea or on foot.
 The main beach is a lovely sandy bay tucked between impressive rocks and cliffs.
 It tends to get very busy in the summer, has several tavernas overlooking the sea and is great for snorkelling.
 There is another smaller and quieter beach slightly set away from the village where you can hire boats and there are various boat trips that drop you off at beaches further away that cannot be reached by car.

 Roda Beach is a continuation of the bay at Acharavi.
 The beach is a mixture of sand and pebbles, with clear, shallow water, ideal for snorkelling or scuba diving.
 The beach is around a mile long, with the resort running parallel to the seafront.
 Water sports and boat excursions and hire can also be found here.

 Sidari has a lovely sandy beach, right in the centre of the resort.
 In recent years, whilst the beach is still attractive and has various water sports available during the summer, the resort itself has become very commercial.

-Corfu is a great place for children.
-With its endless lovely beaches ideal for swimming, snorkelling or messing about on a pedalo or lilo.
+Corfu is a great place for children, and we have a large number of family friendly villas in Corfu for you to choose from.
+With its endless lovely beaches ideal for swimming, snorkeling or messing about on a pedalo or lilo.
 It has a child friendly atmosphere and you will find your children easy to entertain.
 If you manage to persuade them away from the villa pools and beaches there are various other activities available throughout the island.
 Most water sports jetties and horse riding establishments have facilities available for children over the age of about 7 and there are various boat trips available that children can enjoy.
 Eating out for families is a pleasure too.
 Almost all tavernas and restaurants offer a very warm welcome to children of all ages, with special menus and highchairs common.